 1 ent that is alleged to infringe the identified pat- 2 ent; 3 (D) a description, to the extent reasonable 4 under the circumstances, of how the product, 5 service, or other activity of the recipient in- 6 fringes an identified patent and patent claim; or 7 (E) a name and contact information for a 8 person the recipient may contact about the as- 9 sertions or claims relating to the patent con- 10 tained in the communications.
-11 (b) Affirmative Defense.-With respect to sub- 12 section (a), there shall be an affirmative defense that 13 statements, representations, or omissions were not made 14 in bad faith (as defined in subparagraphs (B) and (C) of 15 section $5(1)$ ) if the sender can demonstrate that such 16 statements, representations, or omissions were mistakes 17 made in good faith, which may be demonstrated by evi- 18 dence that the sender in the usual course of business sends 19 written communications that do not violate the provisions 20 of this Act.
-That such statements, representations, or 21 omissions were mistakes made in good faith may also be 22 demonstrated by other evidence.
-23 (c) Rule of Construction.-For purposes of sec- 24 tions 3 and 4, the commission of an act or practice that 25 is declared under this section to be an unfair or deceptive
+11 (b) Affirmative Defense.-With respect to sub- 12 section (a), there shall be an affirmative defense that 13 statements, representations, or omissions were not made 14 in bad faith (as defined in subparagraphs (B) and (C) of 15 section 5(1)) if the sender can demonstrate that such 16 statements, representations, or omissions were mistakes 17 made in good faith, which may be demonstrated by a pre- 18 ponderance of evidence that the violation was not inten- 19 tional and resulted from a bona fide error notwithstanding 20 the maintenance of procedures reasonably adapted to 21 avoid any such error.
+22 (c) Rule of Construction.-For purposes of sec- 23 tions 3 and 4, the commission of an act or practice that 24 is declared under this section to be an unfair or deceptive 25 act or practice within the meaning of section 5(a)(1) of

-- 1 act or practice within the meaning of section 5(a)(1) of - 2 the Federal Trade Commission Act (15 U.S.C.
-45(a)(1)) - 3 shall be considered to be a violation of this section. - 4 SEC.
-3. ENFORCEMENT BY FEDERAL TRADE COMMISSION. - 5 (a) VIOLATION OF RULE.-A violation of section 2 - 6 shall be treated as a violation of a rule defining an unfair - 7 or deceptive act or practice prescribed under section - 8 18(a)(1)(B) of the Federal Trade Commission Act (15 - 9 U.S.C.
-57a(a)(1)(B)). - 10 (b) Powers of Commission.-The Commission - 11 shall enforce this Act in the same manner, by the same - 12 means, and with the same jurisdiction, powers, and duties - 13 as though all applicable terms and provisions of the Fed- - 14 eral Trade Commission Act (15 U.S.C.
-41 et seq.) were - 15 incorporated into and made a part of this Act.
-Any person - 16 who violates section 2 shall be subject to the penalties and - 17 entitled to the privileges and immunities provided in the - 18 Federal Trade Commission Act. - 19 (c) Effect on Other Laws.-Nothing in this Act - 20 shall be construed in any way to limit or affect the author- - 21 ity of the Commission under any other provision of law. - 22 SEC.
-4. PREEMPTION OF STATE LAWS ON PATENT DEMAND - 23 LETTERS AND ENFORCEMENT BY STATE AT- - 24 TORNEYS GENERAL. - 25 (a) Preemption.-
+- 1 the Federal Trade Commission Act (15 U.S.C.
+45(a)(1)) - 2 shall be considered to be a violation of this section. - 3 SEC.
+3. ENFORCEMENT BY FEDERAL TRADE COMMISSION. - 4 (a) VIOLATION OF RULE.-A violation of section 2 - 5 shall be treated as a violation of a rule defining an unfair - 6 or deceptive act or practice prescribed under section - 7 18(a)(1)(B) of the Federal Trade Commission Act (15 - 8 U.S.C.
+57a(a)(1)(B)). - 9 (b) Powers of Commission.-The Commission - 10 shall enforce this Act in the same manner, by the same - 11 means, and with the same jurisdiction, powers, and duties - 12 as though all applicable terms and provisions of the Fed- - 13 eral Trade Commission Act (15 U.S.C.
+41 et seq.) were - 14 incorporated into and made a part of this Act.
+Any person - 15 who violates section 2 shall be subject to the penalties and - 16 entitled to the privileges and immunities provided in the - 17 Federal Trade Commission Act. - 18 (c) Effect on Other Laws.-Nothing in this Act - 19 shall be construed in any way to limit or affect the author- - 20 ity of the Commission under any other provision of law. - 21 SEC.
+4. PREEMPTION OF STATE LAWS ON PATENT DEMAND - 22 LETTERS AND ENFORCEMENT BY STATE AT- - 23 TORNEYS GENERAL. - 24 (a) Preemption.-